LanLou123/Webgl-Erosion/README.md

 ## update 7/18/2021 :
 - I found lower sediment advection speed makes more realistic alluvial fans and meander effects, I already updated the parameters for that
-## uptate 7/15/2021 :
-- came up with & updated a self&sediment aware method for velocity calculation, see description below for detail
 ## update 7/11/2021 :
 - permanent water source is added, you can pressed ```R``` to place it, see controls for details
 - added heatmeap for velocity magnitude in debug view, mapping color goes from blue to green then to red as the velocity size increases